 How can I fairly implement a no-technology policy in my class when a student needs to use a laptop as an accommodation?

 The usage of laptops in class can benefit many students with different learning styles, abilities, and organizational skills.
 While technology bans in classes are often in place to eliminate distractions on the internet, including social media, the result can be stigmatizing to students with disabilities who need to use laptops or other devices as an accommodation.
 Faculty may want to consider implementing a no-internet policy in the classroom instead of no-technology.
-Students whose Faculty Letters from the AEO include the use of technology in class should be granted this accommodation, with the expectation that they will be using it for educational purposes only.
+Students whose Faculty Emails from the DAO include the use of technology in class should be granted this accommodation, with the expectation that they will be using it for educational purposes only.

 How do I know that students with audio recording accommodations aren’t posting my lecture publicly?

 Audio recording as a reasonable accommodation can be a necessary and appropriate tool for students with disabilities to assist with their note-taking process.
 Audio recordings are to be used for educational purposes only by the student approved for this accommodation, and they are not to be publicly distributed or shared in any way.
-If there are concerns about confidentiality and the proper use of the audio recording, faculty should contact the AEO directly to discuss the completion of a recording contract.
+If there are concerns about confidentiality and the proper use of the audio recording, faculty should contact the DAO directly to discuss the completion of a recording contract.

 A student with course flexibility accommodations has been absent very frequently.
 How do I know what is reasonable?